Skip to main content

 • Your Supabase account connected to Rocket.

-• Access permissions for the database you plan to use.
+• Access to the database you want to use.

 Why share a Supabase database

-• Build different frontends (e.g., web and admin dashboard) that share the same data.
+• Power multiple frontends (e.g., customer site and admin panel) with the same data.

-• Maintain consistent authentication, storage, and API settings across projects.
+• Keep authentication, storage, and APIs consistent across builds.

-• Test new UI designs in a separate Rocket project without duplicating the backend.
+• Test new UI designs without duplicating your backend.

 Best practices

-Rocket connects to your whole Supabase project, but it only uses the parts you point it to.
-Being specific upfront keeps everything tidy and on track.
+Rocket connects to your entire Supabase project, but only uses what you tell it to.
+Clear prompts lead to cleaner builds.

-In your first prompt, mention the tables and the pieces of data you care about.
+In your first prompt, mention the tables and fields you need.

 • Table: Users → Fields: Name, Email, Date joined